 Paul Henreid movies

 11:00 PM OPERATION CROSSBOW (1965).
 Director: Michael Anderson.
 Cast: Sophia Loren, George Peppard, Trevor Howard, John Mills, Richard Johnson, Tom Courtenay, Jeremy Kemp, Anthony Quayle, Lilli Palmer, Paul Henreid, Helmut Dantine, Richard Todd, Sylvia Syms, John Fraser, Barbara Rütting, Maurice Denham, Patrick Wymark, Karel Stepanek, Richard Wattis, Allan Cuthbertson.
-C-116 mins.
+Color.
+116 mins.
 Letterbox Format.

 Paul Henreid movie schedule via the TCM website.
 Photo of Paul Henreid singing "La Marseillaise" in Casablanca: Warner Bros.